maratiam/maratiam/README.md

 - 👋 Hi, I’m @maratiam
 - 👀 I’m interested in stuff
-- 🌱 I’m currently learning stuffing...
+- 🌱 I’m currently learning stuffing... <-- mostly this!
 - 💞️ I’m looking to collaborate on stuffedAnimals
 - 📫 How to reach me stuffMe